Raajankaul91/Derilinx/Readme.txt

 3) The Counties.geojason file has been saved locally, so, it will help with faster and latancy free data retrival.

+4) if we use both ways of getting the dataset i.e. API and local file then we try 2 ways of getting the data.
+If one fails then other way might work

 ________________________________________________________________________________________________________________________________________

 Disadvantages:

 1) Using the API for getting the dataset means if there is any network issue then the code will not work.

+2) Saving a small file locally is fine but as the dataset grows then it can use a lot of system storage.